justmirr/basic-web/responsive-nav-1/README.md

 # Responsive Nav

-It demonstrates a simple, responsive, and sticky navigation bar using HTML and CSS.
-The navigation bar stays fixed at the top of the page, ensuring easy access to the menu items.
+It demonstrates a simple, responsive, and modern-designed navigation bar using HTML, CSS, and JavaScript.

 ## Demonstration